Sameesunkaria/OutlineView/README.md

 .rowSeparator(.visible)
 ```

+By default, macOS will attepmt to draw separators with appropriate insets based on the style of the `OutlineView` and the contents of the cell.
 To customize the separator insets, you can use the initilaizer which takes `separatorInsets` as an argument. `separatorInsets` is a closure that specifies the edge insets of a separator for the row displaying the data element.

 ```swift
 OutlineView(